ugurkocde/IntuneAutomation/templates/README.md

 #### Module Checks
 - Always verify required modules are installed
+- We only use Microsoft.Graph.Authentication module for Connect-MgGraph and Invoke-MgGraphRequest
 - Provide clear installation instructions
 - Import modules explicitly

 #### Authentication
+- Use only Microsoft.Graph.Authentication module for authentication and API calls
+- Connect with Connect-MgGraph and make API calls with Invoke-MgGraphRequest
 ```powershell
 Connect-MgGraph -Scopes $Scopes -NoWelcome
 ```